Before

 End-to-end evaluation turnaround

-What previously consumed multiple months is now completed within hours — enabling the firm to evaluate and bid on portfolios that were previously logistically inaccessible.
+What previously consumed multiple months now completes within hours - enabling the firm to bid on portfolios previously logistically inaccessible.

 Zero